FinTech

 Authorization

-The payment processor’s first task is to check the validity of the customer’s payment information and assess whether the customer has sufficient funds or credit to complete the transaction.
+The payment processor’s first task is to check the validity of the customer’s data and assess whether the customer has sufficient funds or credit to complete the transaction.
 This is done by contacting the customer’s bank or card issuer.
 The payment processor sends an authorization request to the bank or card network, which either approves or declines the transaction.

 Transaction Approval